klarkk3nt/smashthestack/level02/README.md

 understand the issue.
 Signed numbers are represented by the most significant bit being 1.
 So the number 2147483647 is:
 `0x7fffffff -> 0111 1111 1111 1111 1111 1111 1111 1111`
-and that is the largest possible 32 bit signed integer value.
+and that is the largest positive 32 bit signed integer value.
 So when we add 1 to it it becomes 2147483648 which is represented as:
 `0x80000000 -> 1000 0000 0000 0000 0000 0000 0000 0000`
 Now we've overflowed and we have a very large negative number.
 When diving by -1,